mkschreder/martink/doc/arch.md

 | packet_interface     | begin, end, write, read, sync, packets_available | A packet interface is similar to a serial interface but instead operates on chunks of data.
 Whereas a serial interface guarantees that you either get or not get an individual byte of data, a packet interface does the same for chunks, meaning that you either get or not get a packet - there is no possibility to only get a partial packet.
 | serial_interface     | get, put, getn, putn, flush, waiting | A serial interface is any device that is capable of sending and receiving data over some kind of channel.
 A serial interface is typically a stream it is not a transaction based interface, but rather a stream based one.
 Data can usually be transfered in both directions and we do not use any  kind of addressing scheme.
 A serial interface is a point to point channel between two devices.

 Here are some examples of what interfaces different core devices can export:

+Click on the device name to read more!

 | Device               | Interfaces exported    |
 |:---------------------|------------------------|